How Much Magnesium for Sleep?

 The Bottom Line

-Magnesium can help you fall asleep, stay asleep and also wake up refreshed in the morning.
-Magnesium is naturally occurring in several whole foods like leafy greens, soy products, as well as in supplements and powders.
+Magnesium can help you fall asleep, stay asleep, and wake up refreshed in the morning.
+Magnesium is naturally occurring in several whole foods like leafy greens and soy products, as well as in supplements and powders.

-Prioritize whole food options before a supplement to ensure a well-balanced diet, though a supplement like Kroma’s Calming + Restore Magnesium may be recommended if you have particularly low magnesium levels.
+Prioritize whole food options over supplements to ensure a well-balanced diet, though a supplement like Kroma’s Calming + Restore Magnesium may be recommended if you have particularly low magnesium levels.

-If you struggle with your bedtime routine or have symptoms like migraine headaches and muscle cramps, magnesium can be incorporated into your lifestyle to hone in on those problem areas, and boost your sleep cycle.
+If you struggle with your bedtime routine or have symptoms like migraine headaches and muscle cramps, magnesium can be incorporated into your lifestyle to hone in on these areas and boost your sleep cycle.